colindoyle0000/colindoyle-website/content/laj2023/_index.md

 ---
 linktitle: Law, Algorithms, and Justice
-title: Law, Algorithms, and Justice (Spring 2023)
+title: Law, Algorithms, and Justice (Fall 2023)
 type: book # Do not modify.
 toc: false
 ---